 How to Check a Square for 90°

-From time to time we have to test our levels and squares true so it must be a right angle.
-New expensive equipment is needed just a few moments of your time.
+From time to time we have to test our levels and squares for true.
+No expensive equipment is needed just a few moments of your time to Check a woodworking Square for 90° square or right angle

 How to check Square for 90 degrees